Assisted Living Costs

-The costs of assisted living care also depends greatly on the level of service a resident requires.
-The 2010 CDC National Survey of Residential Care Facilities provides some very valuable insights into the costs of assisted living, but also how facilities charge residents.
+The costs of assisted living care depend on the level of service a resident requires.
+The 2010 CDC National Survey of Residential Care Facilities provides some treasured insights into the costs of assisted living, but also how facilities charge residents.

-Genworth Financial notes that as a whole, costs of assisted living have gone up more than nursing homes, adult day care, and home care, but this change is likely due to a more broad range of services provided by assisted living than in prior years.
-Many times, residents that would need to go into a nursing home are able to use an assisted living facility instead.
+Genworth Financial notes that the costs of assisted living has gone up more than nursing homes, adult day care and home care.
+Many times, residents that would go into a nursing home can use an assisted living facility instead.
 They argue that the rise in cost is just a bit more than average inflation.

 44 hours per week

-The Genworth 2012 Cost of Care Survey is the most comprehensive study of its kind.
-Genworth Financial surveyed approximatey 15,000 care providers.
+The Genworth 2015 Cost of Care Survey is the most comprehensive study of its kind.
+Genworth Financial surveyed approximatey 15% of assisted living communities.
 The monthly cost is for a one-bedroom unit in an assisted living facility.
 When a range was provided, the average of the high and low was used for the calculation.
 We urge you to ask for a specific base price quote as well as a complete estimate of ALL services included while requesting information from ANY assisted living community.

-48% of the facilities offered a flat base rate, while 52% of facilities have a variable rate, based on the disability of the resident and the services received.
+48% of the facilities offered a flat base rate while 52% of services have a variable rate, based on disability.

-The graph below shows the breakdown in the average monthly base rate for a single room from the CDC survey.
+The graph below shows the breakdown of the average monthly base rate for a single assisted living room from the CDC survey.

-The graph below shows the average monthly base rate for a resident in an Alzheimer's unit, obviously, Alzheimer's care is more expensive as you can see by the number of facilities reporting a rate of $4200 or more compared to the above graph pricing distribution.
+The chart below shows the average monthly base rate for a resident in an Alzheimer's unit.
+It is more expensive than any other care, and they charge $4200 a month compared to the above graph pricing distribution.

 Facilities reported the costs of double rooms below, and the results show a cost-savings for those willing to share a room with other residents.